Ideas for a rainy day

 The sun doesn’t always shine in Cornwall.
 But a little bit of mist and drizzle needn’t stop you having a brilliant time.
 Here are 10 fantastic days out that you and the family can enjoy, no matter what the weather.

 Carnglaze Caverns is a much recommended all-weather family tourist attraction near the village of St Neot, on the southern edge of Bodmin Moor.
 Visit this former slate mine where slate was both quarried and mined underground in Cornwall (where it doesn't rain) and go on a self-guided underground tour.
-Explore 3 gigantic Caverns with a stunning Subterranean Lake with its crystal clear blue/green water.
+Explore the three gigantic caverns including a stunning subterranean lake with its crystal clear blue/green water.

 Eden Project - St Austell